 Many international students who complete tertiary education in Canada normally stay and obtain Canadian work experience.
-Once students have completed their studies in a program at an eligible Canadian tertiary institution, they can apply for a Post-Graduate Work Permit, which allows them to work in Canada.
+Once students have completed their studies in a program at an eligible Canadian tertiary institution, they can apply for a Post-Graduation Work Permit (PGWPP), which allows them to work in Canada.

-The Canadian Government has recently made changes to the Post-Graduate Work Permit Program to make it more flexible and responsive to the needs of international students.
-Under the Post-Graduate Work Permit Program, international graduates can now obtain a three-year open work permit, which allows them to work for any Canadian employer in any industry.
+The Canadian Government has recently made changes to the Post-Graduation Work Permit Program to make it more flexible and responsive to the needs of international students.
+Under the Post-Graduation Work Permit Program, international graduates can now obtain a three-year open work permit, which allows them to work for any Canadian employer in any industry.
 They are not required to have a Canadian job offer at the time of application.

 Immigration, Refugees and Citizenship Canada (IRCC) introduced a new Canadian work visa program to help student who were affected by the pandemic restrictions.
 On Januray 8, 2021, a temporary immigration program was launched to allow international graduates, whose work permit had expired, to apply for a new work permit which will be valid for 18 months.
 This would allows these students to stay in Canada and gain the necessary work experience required to apply for Canadian permanent residence.